 Consider the following example.
 At times, conference room bridge phones are inadvertently left on after the meeting ends.
 Suppose you want to generate an alert for these lines for calls that last 8 hours and terminate the call if it last 12 hours, because you know no conference call at your organization lasts that long.

-To achieve this, you need two Rules, as shown in the illustration below.
+To achieve this , you need two Rules, as shown in the illustration below 10 acmeve uns , you need two Rules, as shown in the musuation below.